Payment Problems During My IVA

 If you believe that you are about to default on your IVA payment you should speak to your IP as soon as possible.

-Since the introduction of the IVA protocol in February 2008, the supervisor of protocol compliant IVAs has the discretion to provide assistance to clients struggling to maintaining their IVA payments.
+Since the introduction of the IVA protocol in February 2008, protocol compliant IVAs have given the IVA Supervisor discretion to help customers struggling to maintaining their IVA payments.

 They can provide a payment reduction, or a payment break.